Materials

 All of our materials are hand-selected for their beauty, strength, and longevity.

 Working with specialty suppliers, we responsibly source domestically-grown timber of the highest quality.
 Each wood species is chosen for its set of characteristics that make it optimal for fine furniture making, such as the grain, density, and colour.
-Learn about our preferred types of wood with the swatches below.

 Natural Ash